benwixen/prost/README.md

 # prost

+Notice: This repository is no longer being maintained, as I have switched my server side efforts towards node.js.

 A featherlight REST-framework for Java Servlets.
 Perfect for bridging server side code with an AngularJS client.
 Runs well on Google App Engine.

 ## Configuration